BBC News, Mastermind

 To book Clive Myrie please contact your JLA Agent.

-Clive has reported from 80 countries, from conflict in Iraq to the election trail in America.
-He has also made a documentary on Barack Obama, whilst away from reporting he's been a panellist on Have I Got News For You and made a brief appearance in the Alan Partridge film Alpha Papa.
+Before he took on the weekend news and BBC quiz, Clive reported from eighty countries.
+He has also presented Panorama’s The Virus vs the Vaccine, been a panellist on Have I Got News For You, and made a brief appearance in the Alan Partridge film Alpha Papa.

 One of the BBC’s most experienced foreign correspondents, Clive Myrie anchors the BBC News Channel and presents bulletins on BBC One.
-He has made features and programmes for Panorama, Newsnight and Radio 4, and occasionally appears on BBC World News.
+He has made features and programmes for Panorama, Newsnight and Radio 4, and is the host of the long running quiz show Mastermind.
+Clive is a fan of the Arts & music, and regularly hosts The BBC Proms.
+He has also made documentaries on jazz for Radio 2 and Jazz FM.

 First posted to Japan after becoming BBC’s foreign correspondent, Clive then held posts as Washington correspondent, covering the administrations of three US presidents, six US presidential elections and the impeachment of Bill Clinton.
-Clive has also served as the BBC’s Africa, Asia and Europe Correspondent and was part of the BBC’s presenting team covering the wars in Iraq, Afghanistan and the former Yugoslavia.
-Having covered everything from Theresa May’s resignation to ETA’s ceasefire declaration, Clive has won the prestigious Peabody Award, the broadcast equivalent of the Pulitzer Prize.
+He has also served as the BBC’s Africa, Asia and Europe Correspondent and was part of the BBC’s presenting team covering the wars in Iraq, Afghanistan, and the former Yugoslavia.
+Having covered everything from Theresa May’s resignation to ETA’s ceasefire declaration and Russia's invasion of Ukraine, Clive has won the prestigious Peabody Award, the broadcast equivalent of the Pulitzer Prize.

-Clive has reported from more than 80 countries over the last 20 years.
+Clive has reported from more than eighty countries over the last twenty years.
 He has presented a number of BBC documentaries, including a special on the life of Barack Obama and the acclaimed Mexico's Streets of Blood.
 He has appeared on Have I Got News For You, Richard Osman’s House of Games and even had a fleeting appearance in the Alan Partridge film, Alpha Papa.

 JLA Brexit Speakers Breakfast